01. Asbestos Use on Ships

 Navy or Marine Corps veterans who served on asbestos-containing naval ships may be eligible for various veterans benefits.
 Through the U.S. Department of Veterans Affairs (VA), veterans who develop an asbestos-related disease may be eligible for low-cost treatment at VA health centers.
 Veterans may also be eligible for VA benefits.

-Some individuals may also be eligible to file asbestos trust fund claims.
+Some people may also be eligible to file asbestos trust fund claims.
 Various asbestos manufacturers have gone through bankruptcy proceedings and created trust funds to compensate victims.

 An experienced lawyer can help asbestos victims understand all of their filing options.